-• Percent of care plan problems resolved, on average, after one year of enrollment in (excludes clients with ongoing purchases).
+Percent of care plan problems resolved, on average, after one year of enrollment in (excludes clients with ongoing purchases).
 Target: 80%.

-CLF program will continue to towards target this year to improve the number of services that were marked as resolved or transferred in the service plan.
-While a subset of clients will always have less than 100% performance due to ongoing care needs, this performance reflects a combination of issues: additional training so that care plans are updated regularly, complex client needs that take time to resolve or new care needs that evolve later.

-In FY 16/17, DAAS and the CLF program will enhance staff training to ensure that documentation, and operational processes support data integrity and accuracy of these performance measurements.
+CLF program will continue to make progress towards the target this year.
+This measure reflects the complexity of the population served: clients tend to have complex needs that take time to resolve or develop new care needs to remain stable in the community.
+However, while a subset of clients will always have less than 100% performance due to ongoing care needs, review of client records has identified that staff training related to database utilization is needed to ensure care plan items are updated throughout enrollment.
+In FY 17/18, DAAS and the CLF program will enhance staff training to ensure that documentation, and operational processes support data integrity and accuracy of these performance measurements.

-DAAS has made additional data improvements to standardize demographic data and the reporting of sexual orientation.
-This includes additional training and required fields to ensure data integrity.
-Beginning FY 16/17, the Six Month Reports will include a section that provides demographics of enrolled clients.
+Additionally, DAAS is on track to meet the new city ordinance that requires collection of sexual orientation and gender identity data effective July 2017.
+DAAS has standardized demographic data and the reporting of sexual orientation.
+DAAS staff will have completed training for the required fields to ensure data integrity and a successful launch by beginning of FY 17/18.